02 Jun The cycle days you enjoy flirtatious compliments

-- Women in relationships enjoy flirting when fertile: Women in romantic relationships are more attracted to someone other than their mate who compliments their appearance when that compliment is made on the days leading up to and including ovulation, which is when fertility is highest.
+- Women in relationships enjoy flirting when fertile: Women in romantic relationships are more attracted to someone other than their mate who compliments their appearance when that compliment is made in their Week 2–the days leading up to and including ovulation, which is when fertility is highest.

-- Single women prefer compliments premenstrually: Single women prefer potential romantic partners who compliment their appearance in their Week 3 and Week 4–the two weeks before their period.
+- Single women prefer compliments premenstrually: Women who are not in a romantic relationship prefer potential romantic partners who compliment their appearance in their Week 3 and Week 4–the two weeks before their period.

 What’s behind these results?